dilipthelip/Spring_AOP/README.md

 The above annotations are no different for Spring Dependency injection.
 Those will be treated as a regular bean.

-execution(* (@org.springframework.stereotype.Repository *).*(..))	-> This pointcut will be invoked for all the Classes that are annotated with @Repository annotation. execution(* (@org.springframework.stereotype.Service *).*(..))	-> This pointcut will be invoked for all the Classes that are annotated with @Service annotation.

 **Expressing Architecutre with Annotations:**

+execution(* (@org.springframework.stereotype.Repository *).*(..))	-> This pointcut will be invoked for all the Classes that are annotated with @Repository annotation.
+execution(* (@org.springframework.stereotype.Service *).*(..))	-> This pointcut will be invoked for all the Classes that are annotated with @Service annotation.

 Check the below classes for the Architecture level exception handling that covers all the class that are annotated with @Service and @Repository.
 ExceptionLoggingAspect
 ArchitecutreService
 ArchitectureServiceTest

+**Expressing Architecutre with packageNames:**

+execution(* com.learnspringaop..repository.*.*(..))	-> Any class in a subpackage repository of com.learnspringaop.
+.. -> This double dot is to match any number of packages/folders between learnspringaop and repository package.
+execution(* com.learnspringaop..service.*.*(..))	-> Any class in a subpackage repository of com.learnspringaop.

+**How aspects are added to objects?**
+Proxies are created around the original object when AOP is enabled.

+Proxies are created either via Dynamic proxies(part of JDK) or CGLIB proxies.
+Local method calls never reaches the proxy and advice will never be executed.

 SimpleAspectConfiguration -> This class acts as a Spring base class to create the Spring Beans by scanning the package.